Quick Summary

 To perform this, follow the following:

-Never try to inject content into DOM nodes directly, and if left with no option than insertion, use dangerouslySetInnerHTML to inject by sanitizing it using domypurify.
+Never try to inject content into DOM nodes directly.
+If you are left with only the option of insertion, use dangerouslySetInnerHTML to inject by sanitizing it using domypurify.

 Now you must be thinking about what is “dangerouslySetInnerHTML.”